It’s time for another Project Euler exercise. This time around it’s problem 16:

 Analysis

-I have tried to found an elegant way to solve this problem at a mathematical level, but I couldn't gain any insight relating powers of 2 to their representation in base 10 (I'd love to know if such a thing exists).
+I have tried to find an elegant way to solve this problem at a mathematical level, but I couldn't gain any insight relating powers of 2 to their representation in base 10 (I'd love to know if such a thing exists).
 Therefore I resorted to solve this problem with brute force.

 Luckily F# (and now all other .NET 4.0 cousin languages) sports the BigInteger numeric type which helps tackling such huge numbers.